-I really enjoy cooking and trying new recipes, but I frequently hear from people that they won’t try to cook recipes themselves because it seems too hard and that they don’t feel that they have the skills to create a dish from scratch, a belief which is often very wrong.
+I really enjoy cooking low FODMAP food and trying new FODMAP friendly recipes, but I frequently hear from people that they won’t try to cook low FODMAP recipes themselves because it seems too hard and that they don’t feel that they have the skills to create a dish from scratch, a belief which is often very wrong.

-Most home cooking isn’t hard and can be considerably healthier than a shop-bought version, so the mission statement of The Fat Foodie is to help make home cooking easy, relatively fast, and uncomplicated.
-I aim to provide an uplifting, visually celebratory experience of food while offering inspirational ideas for you to take forth in your own culinary adventures.
+Most FODMAP friendly home cooking isn’t hard and can be considerably healthier than a shop-bought version, so the mission statement of The Fat Foodie is to help make cooking low FODMAP food easy, relatively fast, and uncomplicated.
+I aim to provide an uplifting, visually celebratory experience of food while offering inspirational ideas for you to take forth in your own FODMAP friendly culinary adventures.